‘The Conners’ Cast Returns To Set Without Roseanne Barr

 Goodman also talked about the revival being cancelled over Barr’s shocking tweets.
 “I was surprised.
 I’ll put it this way, I was surprised at the response.
 And that’s probably all I should say about it.
 I know, I know, for a fact that she’s not a racist,” the actor stated.

-John Goodman also revealed that because Roseanne Barr signed off to relinquish all of her rights to the show and the characters in order for the spin-off to happen that he was very appreciative of her, and that he sent her an email to thank her for the act.
+John Goodman also revealed that because Roseanne Barr signed off to relinquish all of her rights to the show and the characters in order for the spin-off to happen that he was very appreciative of her and that he sent her an email to thank her for the act.
 However, the actor says that he did not hear back from his longtime co-star, whom he said was “going through hell” at that point in time, and is probably still feeling that way currently.

 The Conners will return with the entire cast minus Roseanne Barr on ABC in October, in the same time slot the cancelled revival was set to air in.